Placebo Isn't a Quitting Method

 Assignment awareness within the study's placebo group (the study's control arm) is even greater than in the NRT group, as their need for nicotine isn't satisfied.

-Expecting to sense diminished urge or crave intensity, the vast majority will instead endure their full withdrawal syndrome: a rising tide of anxieties, anger, dysphoria, concentration difficulty, and sleep fragmentation, all within 24 hours of ending nicotine use.
+Expecting relief from urges or cravings, the vast majority instead endure their full withdrawal syndrome: a rising tide of anxieties, anger, dysphoria, concentration difficulty, and sleep fragmentation, all within 24 hours of ending nicotine use.

 Back to our imaginary study, would you stick around and allow yourself to be toyed with for the next 3 months if convinced that you'd been given placebo gum instead of the real thing?
 Neither did many of them.